rahulsnath206/procurement-chatbot/README.md

 4. Set your OpenAI API key in “Secrets” on Streamlit Cloud
 5. Click “Deploy” and share your public app link!

 ---
+## 🤝 Contributing

+1. Fork this repository
+2. Create your feature branch
+3. Commit your changes
+4. Push to your branch
+5. Open a Pull Request

+---

 ## 📄 Example Use Cases